-Connecting the SE680 WiMAX modem
+Connecting the SE681 WiMAX

-Set up the connections on the indoor unit in the following order:
+Connect the SE681 WiMAX in the following order:

-- 1. Connect the outdoor modem.

-- 2. Connect the PC or the switch/hub.

-- 3. Connect the indoor unit to the mains power supply and switch all the devices on.
+- 1. If you use the outdoor antenna, have it installed by a qualified electrician.
+Connect the antenna cable from outside to the SE681 WiMAX. - 2.
+Connect the PC to the SE681 WiMAX. - 3.
+Connect the SE681 WiMAX to the mains power supply and switch all the devices on.

-Connecting the outdoor modem
+Connecting the outdoor antenna